Leucospermum pedunculatum: Taxonomy

 As far as we know, the white-trailing pincushion was first collected for science in 1838 by Johan Carl Krauss.
-Johann Friedrich Klotzsch described it in Krauss’ book Beiträge zur Flora des Cap- und Natallandes [Contribution to the Flora of the lands of the Cape and Natal] that was published in 1845.
+Johann Friedrich Klotzsch described it in Krauss' book Beiträge zur Flora des Cap- und Natallandes [Contribution to the Flora of the lands of the Cape and Natal], which was published in 1845.
 Both Carl Meissner and Edwin Percy Phillips considered it to be synonymous with L. saxatile.
-In 1891 Otto Kuntze reassigned all known species of Leucospermum to the genus Leucadendron, a view that received little support by later authors.
+In 1891, Otto Kuntze reassigned all known species of Leucospermum to the genus Leucadendron, a view that received little support from later authors.
 John Patrick Rourke confirmed the distinctness of the white-trailing pincushion.

 L. pedunculatum has been assigned to the louse pincushions, section Diastelloidea.

-The species name pedunculatum means “having an inflorescence stalk”.
+The species name pedunculatum means "having an inflorescence stalk".

 Distribution, habitat, and ecology

 L. pedunculatum occurs on the south coast of the Western Cape province in a narrow strip between Cape Agulhas (Springfonteyn) in the southeast and Danger Point (Franskraal) in the west, of at most 6½ km (4 mi) from the sea and 200 m (600 ft) altitude.
 It mostly grows on white sandy flats of Tertiary or Quaternary origin rimming the limestone ridges parallel to the sea.
-Although few plants are found on wind blown sand accumulated between the limestone hills, they never grow on the limestone itself.
-At higher altitude the species also grows on weathered Table Mountain Sandstone.
+Although few plants are found on wind-blown sand accumulated between the limestone hills, they never grow on the limestone itself.
+At higher altitude, the species also grows on weathered Table Mountain Sandstone.
 The average annual precipitation along its distribution is 375–650 mm (15–25 in), which primarily falls during the winter half year.

-The plants can survive the wildfires that naturally occurs in the strandveld and fynbos it grows in, by regrowing from the main stem, but only if the fire is not too intense.
+The plants can survive the wildfires that naturally occur in the strandveld and fynbos it grows in, by regrowing from the main stem, but only if the fire is not too intense.

-The white-trailing pincushion is pollinated by rodents which may be attracted by its sweet, yeasty smelling flowers that are great at attracting mice.
+The white-trailing pincushion is pollinated by rodents, which may be attracted by its sweet, yeasty-smelling flowers that are great at attracting mice.